 Katherine Bojczuk, Head of Sustainability at The University of Westminster, presenting on its decarbonisation plan and how it fits into its Sustainable Development Goals strategy.
-LUPC, SUPC and UKUPC updates on the latest activity in the sector.
-GROUP Michael Flagg, Systems Manager and Data Analyst at LUPC, presenting on Scope 3 carbon emissions calculations.
+RESPONSIBILE PROCI IREMENT GROUP - LUPC, SUPC and UKUPC updates on the latest activity in the sector. - Michael Flagg, Systems Manager and Data Analyst at LUPC, presenting on Scope 3 carbon emissions calculations.
 Register Now Minutes from the last LUPC & SUPC Responsible Procurement Group meeting have been issued to the attendees, please contact Marisol Bernal if you'd like a copy.
 You can check out the presentation recording and slides from liteen Ahmed's, Head of Technical Services at Aston University, on sustainable laboratory procurement.
+New Real Living Wage Update The real Living Wage rates are now £9.90 an hour in the UK and £11.05 in London.
+The new Living Wage rates were announced on Monday 15th November 2021.
+Employers should implement the rise as soon as possible and within six months.
+All employees should receive the new rate by 15th May 2022.
+Find out more here.

 London Responsible Procurement Network - An invitation to LUPC members to ioin LUPC has been involved for several years with the London Responsible Procurement Network (LRPN).
 The aim of the LRPN is to establish a regional network to share ideas and resources amongst London based public sector organisations with an interest in developing innovative responses to promote and implement Responsible Procurement.
 It covers social value, ethical sourcing, employment and skills, local procurement, diversity & inclusion, and environmental sustainability.
 The LRPN is now run through a Steering Group represented by a number of London public bodies and is chaired by the Head of the Greater London Authority (GLA) Group Responsible Procurement Team.
 The Steering Group will be holding three RP themed specific meetings this year.
 The first one on carbon took place in late April.
 Supplier diversity will follow in the summer and ethical sourcing in the autumn.
 We would strongly recommend that LUPC members consider joining the LRPN, at present it is predominantly a local authority membership and they would like more HE involvement.
 Please feel free to forward on to any colleagues who may be interested in participating.
 If you would like more information or to join the network, please email Lucy Neville at TFL.
-New Real Living Wage Update The real Living Wage rates are now £9.90 an hour in the UK and £11.05 in London.
-The new Living Wage rates were announced on Monday 15th November 2021.
-Employers should implement the rise as soon as possible and within six months.
-All employees should receive the new rate by 15th May 2022.
-Find out more here. processes undertaken by your organisation, reflecting your journey towards fulfilling the responsibilities of the public sector towards those who provide the products and services we procure.
-The Business, Human Rights and the Environment Research Group (BHRE) and LUPC have prepared this guidance based on our research and interactions with public buyers.
-We have kept it short and user-friendly, trying not to overload the reader and providing a quick 'Dos and Don'ts' list.
-We hope you find the document useful, please do share it across your organisation.

 Are you using the same eTendering System... ...year after year?

 Time for change...?